Applying for a U.S. passport outside the United States is different than applying inside the United States.

 Personal checks or money orders must draw on U.S. financial institutions based in the United States and be payable in U.S. dollars.
 We cannot accept passport fee payments drawing on non-U.S. financial institutions, even when payable in U.S. currency.
 Acceptable U.S. checks and money orders must have a 9-digit routing number, as in the example below.

 No. If you have questions while you are outside the United States, please visit your local U.S. embassy or consulate website for information.

-No. U.S. embassies and consulates can only accept cash (local currency or U.S. dollars), or in some cases, credit cards.
+Yes, if you live in Canada and are eligible to renew your U.S. passport by mail.
+In most other cases, no. When you apply or renew in-person for passport services at U.S. embassies and consulates, only cash (local currency or U.S. dollars), or in some cases, credit cards are accepted.
 Please see the website of your embassy or consulate to confirm the forms of payment they accept.